 Real estate or stocks?
 That is the question so many of us want to know in order to get rich.
 As an investor of both asset classes for decades now, the answer comes down to your financial means, risk tolerance, personality, and ongoing returns.
 Your preference for real estate or stocks will also be highly dependent on where you are in life as well.

 We’ve got real estate tycoons and we’ve got stock market tycoons.
-We’ve even got wealthy bond investors such as Bill Gross who pulls in over $100 million a year.
-The decision between investing in real estate or stocks is a personal one.
-Both can help you get rich.
+We’ve even got wealthy bond investors such as Bill Gross who pulled in over $100 million a year when he led PIMCO.
+Therefore, obviously, you can get rich in real estate, stocks, and bonds.

 It’s important to realize there are no renter or cash tycoons.
 The return on rent is always -100% every single month.
-Meanwhile, we can finally get a decent ~1% or so on cash, especially since the 10-year yield is at only ~0.7% as of 3Q2020.
+Meanwhile, we can only get ~0.5% or so on cash these days, which may not even beat inflation.
+To get rich, you must take calculated risks.

 1) You are more in control with real estate.